Planning on riding the Queenstown Trail? Contact us for help in planning your itinerary and booking your trip.

 The Gibbston River Trail explores the lovely Gibbston wine region of the Wakatipu.
 Cycle amongst the vineyards, sample local Pinot Noir and take in the splendour of the mighty Kawarau River.

 This ride sets off from downtown Queenstown and follows the shores of the lake around to Kelvin Heights.
-A wide shared-path, highly suited to families.
+A wide shared-path, it is highly suited for families.

 Complete the loop of this beautiful lake - one of the country's most photographed.
 Follow single track and boardwalks around the lake edge, passing historic cottages and plenty of iconic viewpoints.
 This short ride is a must-do.